 Broccoli, Ham and Cheese Frozen Burritos Recipe:

 Here is an example recipe for these homemade frozen burritos.
 The best part is you can do SO many different things.
-Basically any meat, cheese and veggie combination will work.
+Basically any meat, beans, cheese and veggie combination will work.
 Ground beef with yellow onion and chili powder is more typical to homemade burritos but rotisserie chicken is a great option too.
-Pepper jack is one of my favorite cheese but Velveeta is the creamiest when it melts.
+Pinto beans or black beans are delish.
+Pepper jack is one of my favorite cheeses but Velveeta is the creamiest when it melts.

 You could add scramble eggs if you want it the perfect homemade frozen breakfast burritos.
 Sausage is another great way to perfect your freezer breakfast burritos.